What is every great novel, play, movie, and TV show about?

 Aiming to be just 1% better each day, will lead to massive changes over time.
 That’s much better than rushing to make huge changes only to fail.

 A relationship or marriage is a constant work in progress.
 True love begins where movies end.
 After the lustful honeymoon period ends, you are left with the real person.
 You are left with the dishes, the cooking, the children, the way you greet each other, the way you make love, the way you hold hands, the habits you do or don’t do.
 These areas seem small, but when improved they will lead to massive gains.

 If you follow the advice in this post and focus on making small changes, you will be able to never leave the honeymoon period.
 You will not fall into codependency or laziness.
 Your relationship will not fizzle out.
 But it takes work.

 Relationship Mindset #6: When you look good, you feel good.

 This may seem like a superficial mindset, but it’s not.
 When we take care of ourselves through grooming, hygiene, clothing, fitness, etc., we feel better and we respect ourselves more.

 Beyond this, if you look after yourself, try to age well, and aim to cultivate a physique you feel proud of, your partner’s physical attraction to you will remain high.
 After all, we live in a social media society.
 People show their partners off on their phones.
 You don’t need to be a supermodel, but you shouldn’t look scruffy and dirty.

 This image shows the power of self-presentation in our online world:

 Your workouts will also help you see how much you’re remaining independent.
-If you look at relationships, often people start to gain weight and get lazy as soon as they enter one.
+So when it comes to that question, why do most relationships fail?… If you look at relationships, often people start to gain weight and get lazy as soon as they enter one.